barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 * Try building with a single thread.
 Resource limits or timeouts can lead to incomplete compilation, resulting in errors.

 * Ensure that you have a compiler that can build ANTs.
-The [ANTs Travis page](https://travis-ci.org/ANTsX/ANTs) has a list of compilers that are known to build the latest code.
+If using a brand new or very old compiler, try one that is known to build ITK.

 * If using system ITK or VTK, try a SuperBuild.
 Through the efforts of developers and contributors, ANTs tries to keep up with the innovations and C++ implementation updates in ITK.
 This means the ITK version required by ANTs changes fairly frequently and is often not backwards compatible.